MeenaAru/AWS-Cloud/Cloud Concepts.md

 ## Amazon Neptune
 Is a graph database service, not a MySQL database service.
 Amazon Neptune is used to build and run applications that work with highly connected datasets, such as social networking, recommendation engines, and knowledge graphs.

+## RDS
+use Amazon Elastic Block Store (Amazon EBS) volumes for database and log storage.

 ## Amazon Aurora
 Is a MySQL and PostgreSQL-compatible relational database built for the cloud.
 Amazon Aurora combines the performance and availability of traditional enterprise databases with the simplicity and cost-effectiveness of open source databases.
 It delivers up to five times the throughput of standard MySQL and up to three times the throughput of standard PostgreSQL.
 Amazon Aurora is designed to be compatible with MySQL and with PostgreSQL, so that existing applications and tools can run without requiring modification.
 It is available through Amazon Relational Database Service (RDS), freeing you from time-consuming administrative tasks such as provisioning, patching, backup, recovery, failure detection, and repair.